Gift Card Breakage Revenue: When and How to Recognize It

 Gift card breakage represents the portion of gift card value that a company predicts will go unredeemed.
 This prediction isn't a guess—it's a calculated estimate based on historical data and consumer behavior.
 Understanding how to account for this breakage is crucial for accurate financial reporting, and that's where ASC 606 comes in.

-ASC 606 and Gift Card Breakage
+How ASC 606 Affects Gift Card Breakage

 ASC 606, the revenue recognition standard, provides guidelines on how to account for gift card breakage.
 It dictates that breakage revenue should be recognized when control of the goods or services associated with the gift card is transferred to the customer.
 This typically happens as the gift card is redeemed.
 However, if it's determined that it's unlikely a gift card will ever be redeemed, the revenue can be recognized then.
 This approach ensures that revenue is recognized in a way that reflects the actual exchange of value between the business and the customer.